cjgeyer/foo/README.md

  * [`rbeta.c`](https://svn.r-project.org/R/trunk/src/nmath/rbeta.c)

-Although it is not totally clear from the comments, it seems that the argments are the two shape parameters and each call returns one beta random variate So that's what we need to know to use this function.
+Although it is not totally clear from the comments, it seems that the arguments are the two shape parameters and each call returns one beta random variate So that's what we need to know to use this function.